 Figure 91.
-Final energy in the EU27 region across models and scenarios
+Final energy in the EU27 region across models and scenarios (indexed results, with 2010=1)

-In Table 36, the list of output variables that are made available by the downscaling algorithm in the NGFS Phase IV Scenario Explorer for all individual countries126 is provided.
+In Table 38, the list of output variables that are made available by the downscaling algorithm in the NGFS Phase V Scenario Explorer for all individual countries is provided.
 For convenience, subsectors are named up to a specific level.
 For the full trees of IAM- and input-dependent disposable variables see Table 34.